-9 We acknowledge that county boards of equalization are required to issue written decisions on appeals by October 1 of each year.
+We acknowledge that county boards of equalization are required to issue written decisions on appeals by October 1 of each year.
 Wyo.
 Stat.
 Ann. § 39-13-109(b) (2021).
-While we do not opine that county boards may disregard that requirement, hearings often occur late in the year and county boards often issue decisions
+While we do not opine that county boards may disregard that requirement, hearings often occur late in the year and county boards often issue decisions after that date.
+This Board is aware of no legal consequence to missing that deadline.

-Ann. § 16-3-107(k) (2021) ("Every agency shall proceed with reasonable dispatch to conclude any matter presented to it except that due regard shall be had for the convenience and necessity of the parties or their representatives."); Fallon v.
-Wyo.
-State Bd. of Medical Exam'rs, 441 P.2d 322, 327 (Wyo.
-1968) (quoting 2 Am.Jr.2d, Admin.
-Law, § 353, pp. 166-67) ("principles of justice and fair play require 'an orderly proceeding appropriate to the case or adopted to its nature, ... and adapted to the ends to be attained, one in which a person has an opportunity to be heard, and to defend, enforce, and protect his rights before a competent and impartial tribunal' ").

-[¶ 33] However, our review in this case is limited to the County Board's actions, during and following the hearing, upon receipt of Taxpayers' objections, evidence, and arguments concerning Assessor's failure to timely or adequately comply with Wyoming Statutes section 39-13-109(b)(i) (2021) and the Board of Equalization's Chapter Seven rules.

-[¶ 34] As we have resolved the first issue in Taxpayers' favor and shall order remand of these appeals to the County Board for corrective action, the remaining issues are rendered moot, and we issue no decision as to whether the County Board properly concluded that Assessor valued the properties in compliance with Wyoming law.

-[¶ 35] The County Board in these appeals struggled with how to proceed in light of the Taxpayers' strenuous objections that they had not been given fair opportunity to understand the valuations from the ground up.
-The hearing officer, having ruled on these prehearing matters, the County Board acquiesced and proceeded without fully considering those objections and the gravity of the alleged omissions.
-The County Board was not bound by the hearing officer's preliminary or procedural decisions.
-As the hearing officer in these appeals advised, supra ¶ 11, the County Board could have reviewed Taxpayers' objections, reconsidered those discovery objections, and ensured that all procedural or administrative steps had been properly taken before ruling on the merits of the appeals.
-This may include, as the hearing officer advised, receiving additional briefing, conducting additional hearings, and seeking specific legal advice from the hearing officer or independent legal counsel.
+- [¶ 34] However, our review in this case is limited to the County Board's actions upon receipt of Taxpayers' objections, evidence, and arguments concerning Assessor's failure to timely or adequately comply with Wyoming Statutes section 39-13-109(b)(i) and the Board of Equalization's Chapter Seven rules. - [¶ 35] As we have resolved the first issue in Taxpayers' favor and shall order remand of these appeals to the County Board for corrective action, the remaining issues are rendered moot, and we issue no decision upon them. - [¶ 36] The County Board in these appeals struggled with how to proceed in light of the Taxpayers' strenuous objections that Taxpayers had not been given a fair opportunity to understand the valuations from the ground up.
+The hearing officer having ruled on these issues, the County Board acquiesced and proceeded without fully considering those objections.
+County boards are not bound by preliminary decisions made by hearing officers, and may review, reconsider those decisions, and must ensure that all procedural or administrative steps have been properly taken before ruling on the merits of an appeal.